Mikaelemmmm/go-zero-looklook/doc/english/15、Publishing services to k8s.md

 #### 6、Add gateway

-Because our api services published in k8s through goctl will expose the nodeport port, index we look at the nodeport port service of the service under the go-zero-looklook namespace in k8s, and then nodeport can be configured in nignx.
+Because our api services published in k8s through goctl will expose the nodeport port, index we look at the nodeport port service of the service under the go-zero-looklook namespace in k8s, and then nodeport can be configured in nginx.